Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Introduction

 \subsection{Structure of the proof of \cref{bigthm:diff-discs}}

 To provide some guidance, we give an overview of our strategy to prove the first main result, \cref{bigthm:diff-discs}, on which all other results rely.

 Our approach is not to directly calculate the rational homotopy groups of $B\Diff_\partial(D^{2n+1})$ and $B\Diff_\partial(D^{2n})$, but rather calculate those of $B\oC(D^{2n})$ and $B\Diff_\partial(D^{2n+1})$ and then use the fibration relating these three spaces.
-To do this we use certain ``delooped Weiss fibre sequences'' Without explaining these in full detail (see \cref{sec:weiss-fs}), we have the fibres in \eqref{intro-weiss-fs} are the classifying spaces of the framed diffeomorphism groups of these manifolds subject to certain boundary conditions, $\BDiff^{\fr}_\partial(D^{2n})_B$ differs from $B\Diff_\partial(D^{2n})$ (up to issues with path-components) by $\Omega^{2n}\OO(2n)$ whose rational homotopy groups are known, and the total spaces are classifying spaces of certain group-like monoids of framed self-embeddings of the manifolds $W_{g,1}$ and $V_g$, again subject to certain boundary conditions.
+To do this we use certain ``delooped Weiss fibre sequences'' Without explaining these in full detail (see \cref{sec:weiss-fs}), we have the fibres in \eqref{intro-weiss-fs} are certain path-components of classifying spaces for framed smooth manifold bundles subject to certain boundary conditions, $\BDiff^{\fr}_\partial(D^{2n})_B$ differs from $B\Diff_\partial(D^{2n})$ (up to issues with path-components) by $\Omega^{2n}\OO(2n)$ whose rational homotopy groups are known, and the total spaces are classifying spaces of certain group-like monoids of framed self-embeddings of the manifolds $W_{g,1}$ and $V_g$, again subject to certain boundary conditions.
 Results of Botvinnik--Perlmutter and Galatius--Randal-Williams on parametrised surgery show that for $g \gg 0$ the fibres are rationally acyclic (see \cref{sec:stable-cohomology}), so the right-hand maps in \eqref{intro-weiss-fs} become rational homology isomorphisms for $g\gg 0$.
 As the base spaces are loop spaces, their rational homotopy groups can be extracted from the rational homology, so the problem becomes to determine the rational homology of the total spaces for $g \gg 0$ in degrees $*\lesssim 3n$.
 To do this, we first compute the rational homotopy groups of these spaces, as modules over the fundamental groups.
 In principle one may attempt this using embedding calculus, but this approach leads to various ambiguities that seem hard to resolve.
 We rather employ a different strategy, taking advantage of the simple handle-structures of the manifolds $V_g$ and $W_{g,1}$:

 \begin{enumerate}[label={(\Roman*)},leftmargin=0.8cm] \item instead of applying the machinery of embedding calculus to the total spaces of \eqref{intro-weiss-fs}, we take a more ``hands-on'' approach to access such spaces of self-embeddings (see \cref{sec:Disj}). \end{enumerate} In a bit more detail: to compute the rational homotopy groups of the total spaces of \eqref{intro-weiss-fs}, we first replace framings by stable framings (which has a negligible effect) and replace the space $\BEmb^{\sfr, \cong}_{\nicefrac{1}{2}D^{2n}}(V_g,W_{g,1})_{\ell_V}$ by a variant $\BEmb^{\sfr, \cong}_{\nicefrac{1}{2}\partial}(V_g)_{\ell_V}$ involving a different boundary condition; these are related (up to issues with path-components) by a fibre sequence